gromacs/gromacs/docs/user-guide/terminology.rst

 the next timestep, overshooting its preferred location or landing on top of another atom or something similar.
 This then results in even larger forces the next timestep, more uncontrolled motions, and so on.
-Ultimately, this will cause the simulation package to crash in some way, since it can't cope with such situations.
-In simulations with constraints, the first symptom of this will usually be some LINCS or SHAKE warning or error -- not because the constraints are the source of the problem, but just because they're the first thing to crash.
-Similarly, in simulations with domain decomposition, you may see messages about particles being more than a cell length out of the domain decomposition cell of their charge group, which are symptomatic of your underlying problem, and not the domain decomposition algorithm itself.
+Ultimately, this will cause the simulation package to crash in some way, since it cannot cope with such situations.
+In simulations with constraints, the first symptom of this will usually be some LINCS or SHAKE warning or error -- not because the constraints are the source of the problem, but just because they are the first thing to crash.
 Likewise for warnings about tabulated or 1-4 interactions being outside the distance supported by the table.
 This can happen on one computer system while another resulted in a stable simulation because of the impossibility of numerical reproducibility of these calculations on different computer systems.

 Possible causes include:

-* you didn't minimize well enough,
+* you did not minimize well enough,
 * you have a bad starting structure, perhaps with steric clashes,
 * you are using too large a timestep (particularly given your choice of constraints),
 * you are doing particle insertion in free energy calculations without using soft core,
-* you are using inappropriate pressure coupling (e.g. when you are not in equilibrium, Berendsen can be best while relaxing the volume, but you will need to switch to a more accurate pressure-coupling algorithm later),
+* you are using inappropriate pressure coupling (e.g. when you are not in equilibrium, Berendsen can be good while relaxing the volume, but you will need to switch to a more accurate pressure-coupling algorithm later),
 * you are using inappropriate temperature coupling, perhaps on inappropriate groups, or